 Before returning to Tokyo, make a quick stop at Odawara to check out the 15th century castle — a famous spot for its cherry blossoms in late March to April.

 Odawara Chirashi (小田原鱼河岸でん)

-While you’re in Odawara, stop for dinner dinner at this Michelin Guide Chirashi place which serves a fresh chirashi don at a great value.
+While you’re in Odawara, stop for dinner dinner at this Michelin Guide Chirashi place which serves fresh chirashi don bowls at reasonable prices.

 *Pro-tip: Add a bowl of Miso soup for ¥100 — comes in a medium sized bowl with a piece of fish in each and a good dose of dashi.